subtleGradient/rsc-fun-in-bun/README.md

 ## TODO: low level concrete goals

+- [ ] document RSC & "use client" & "use server"
 - [ ] toy tests can be run with `bun test`
 - [ ] toy supports "use client" at the top of a file
 - [ ] toy supports "use server" at the top of a file